Della Reese: 1959–1974: National television stardom and Della

 Reese's television career was launched by Ed Sullivan, who regularly featured her on his nationally-syndicated program, The Ed Sullivan Show.
 During tapings, Reese routinely performed "And That Reminds Me" because it was a personal favorite of Sullivan and his wife.
 In the late 1960s, Reese focused more on television appearances as her nightclubs began to close and the music industry changed.
 According to Reese, she was the first black music artist to "sit down" on televised talk show.
 She first appeared on The Merv Griffin Show, which further elevated offers to appear on more major television programs.
 She then became friendly with Mike Douglas, who invited her to co-host his television show.

 Reese was then approached by director Woody Fraser about hosting her own talk show on network television.
 According to Reese, Fraser was "a kidder" and she did not take his offer seriously until he came to her home three weeks later with a set designer.
 The Della talk show was launched in 1969, making Reese the first black woman to have her own talk show on prime time television.
 The show ran for nearly 200 episodes through March 1970 and aired on national television five days a week.
 During the show's run, Reese performed songs herself and had guest performers on episodes.
 It was ultimately cancelled due to the cost of having a 16-piece orchestra.
 Reese was offered to cut the orchestra but she ultimately refused and decided to cancel it instead.
 She then ran into Johnny Carson in a television studio hallway and he invited her to guest-host his show.
-Reese agreed and in 1970, she became the first woman to guest-host The Tonight Show Starring Johnny Carson.
+Reese agreed and in 1970, she became the first African-American woman to guest-host The Tonight Show Starring Johnny Carson.